Orangeburg Massacre: Shooting

 About five minutes later (around 10:38 p.m.), many of the students began to walk back towards the embankment, unaware that the patrolmen believed Shealy had been shot.
 Most of the sixty-six patrolmen in front of them had taken up positions behind the embankment or in the surrounding vegetation and were invisible to the students.
 When the first students reached about 100 feet from the officers, some witnesses recalled hearing a patrolman fire a shot into the air, possibly as a warning.
-Other witnesses would later recall hearing a whistle, as if signalling to fire.
+Other witnesses would later recall hearing a whistle, as if signaling to fire.
 In either case, the noise caused the students to turn and run, some holding their hands in the air or dropping to the ground.
 Lieutenant Spell then shouted "now"; he and at least eight other patrolmen opened fire on the students.
 (Note: Most would later tesitfy that they fired without hearing Spell's order) City police officer John Cook joined in as well, and four additional patrolmen fired over the students' heads.
 The shooting lasted eight seconds.
 Most patrolmen fired from Remington Model 870 shotguns, while a few used carbines and one fired a pistol.
 After expending several rounds, Lieutenant Spell gave the order to cease fire.